andrewyang23/CS373_Lab7CI_AndrewYang/readme.txt

-This is EC2.
+This is Andrew Yang's EC2.
 This is test.
 Pulled from: https://gist.github.com/jsuwo/9038610#file-testbankaccount-java